Skip to content

 Creating a pull request

-Once the pull request has been reviewed, accepted and merged into the main github repository, you should synchronize your remote and local forked github repository main branch with the upstream main branch.
+If you forked the main repository, once the pull request has been reviewed, accepted and merged into the develop branch, you should synchronize your remote and local forked github repository main branch with the upstream main branch.
 To do so:

 git pull upstream main